-Common Murres.-Assays of sequence variation in the mitochondrial control region (treated as two loci for screening), microsatellite loci and introns was begun in FY97 and was continued in FY98.
-Preliminary analyses of sequence variation in mitochondrial DNA indicate that significant gene flow occurs among colonies of common murres.
 An unexpected finding was that six of 120 common murres sampled in the Gulf of Alaska carried mtDNA sequences of thick-billed murres and various combinations of nuclear alleles from common and thick-billed murres, suggesting that ~5% of common murres in this area are hybrids and back-crosses.
-(In a similar survey of thick-billed murres in the North Pacific, one was found to carry the mtDNA sequence of a common murre; M. Damus, unpubl.)
-Preliminary investigations of the utility of microsatellites in identifying the sources of common murres in simulated by-catch samples indicate that simulated samples could be ascribed with confidence to collection sites in British Columbia, Washington, California and Oregon (Warheit et al. unpubl. data).
-Thus, there is a good probability of finding colony-specific markers (in the form of allele frequency differences at a large number of loci) for murres from the Gulf of Alaska using the present approach.
+(In a similar survey of thick-billed murres in the North Pacific, one was found to carry the mtDNA sequence of a common murre; M. Damus, unpubl. data.)
+Studies of the breeding biology and foraging ecology of murres in the Gulf of Alaska therefore should be interpreted in this light.